 Based on nationally recognized criteria from the National Association of Colleges and Employers (NACE).

 Our program is for currently enrolled UB students working in Student Life units.
 Eligibility requirements vary by position type:

 * Learn more about eligibility requirements for paid campus positions.

 Student Life’s Here to Career on-campus jobs can range from RA (Resident Assistants) and Campus Dining & Shops associates, to peer mentors.
 Every department at UB is required to post their openings on Bullseye powered by Handshake, resulting in the most comprehensive list of on-campus student jobs.
 The NACE Career Readiness Competencies that are to be developed in that particular position will also be listed.

 UB has its very own online job service.
-Student positions are posted on the Career Services (Bullseye powered by Handshake) website on a rolling basis throughout the year, with the majority of positions being posted in the beginning of the year.
+Student positions are posted on the Career Design Center (Bullseye powered by Handshake) website on a rolling basis throughout the year, with the majority of positions being posted in the beginning of the year.
 Students looking for on-campus employment should check back periodically.